benrbryant/bryantellius_docs/books/subjects/atomic-design_brad-frost/README.md

 Style guides end up being a large pool of modules, instead of a _structured library_.

 ## Chapter 2: Atomic Design Methodology

+A good example of modularity can be found in the natural world.

+For example: atoms -> molecules -> organisms

+"Atomic design is a methodology composed of five distinct stages working together to create interface design systems in a more deliberate and hierarchical manner."

+The 5 distinct stages are:

+1. Atoms
+2. Molecules
+3. Organisms
+4. Templates
+5. Pages

+**Atomic design is a mental model to help define user interfaces as a cohesive whole.**

+### Atoms

+Atoms are the smallest, distinct elements that can't be broken down any further without losing function.

+They have base style and innate properties, but must be applied to benefit the interface.

+Examples: label, input, button, etc

+### Molecules

+Molecules are "relatively simple groups of UI elements functioning together as a unit."

+Examples: form molecule <- label atom, input atom, button atom

+Molecules should be simple UI components.
+That way, they are reusable, maintainable, consistent, and testable.

+### Organisms

+Organisms are "relatively complex UI components composed of groups of molecules and/or atoms and/or other organisms."

+Examples: header organism <- site logo atom, navigation molecule, search form molecule

+### Templates

+Templates are "page-level objects that place components into a layout and articulate the design's underlying content structure."

+Templates provide _context_ for the abstract molecules and organisms that combine to make a page.

+Think about the _content structure_, rather than the _content data_.

+Templates are guide-rails for dynamic content.

+### Pages

+Pages are "specific instances of templates that show what a UI looks like with real representative content in place."

+Pages are essential "for testing the effectiveness of the underlying design system."

+> We must create systems that establish reusable design patterns and also accurately reflect the reality of the content we’re putting inside of those patterns.

+"Pages also provide a place to articulate variations in templates."

+### Summary of the Atomic Design Elements

+1. "Atoms are UI elements that can't be broken down any further and serve as the elemental building blocks of an interface"
+2. "Molecules are collections of atoms that form relatively simple UI components"
+3. Organisms are relatively complex components that form discrete sections of an interface"
+4. "Templates place components within a layout adn demonstrate the design's underlying content structure"
+5. "Pages apply real content to templates and articulate variations to demonstrate the final UI and test resilience of the design system"

+### Advantages

+- Ability to quickly traverse the abstract and concrete of our interfaces
+- Considers design and content separately, although influencing each other
+- Atomic design can be applied to _any user interface, created in any tech stack_

+## Chapter 3: Tools of the Trade